iltommi/qdb-documentation/source/api/java.rst

 Installation
 ------------

 The Java API package is downloadable from the Bureau 14 download site.
-All information regarding the Bureau 14 download site are in your welcome e-mail.
+All information regarding the Bureau 14 download site is in your welcome e-mail.

 The archive contains a JAR named ``quasardb-java-api-master.jar`` that contains all the dependencies including the required binaries for FreeBSD, Linux and Windows.
-It is not needed to download another archive to use the Java API.
+It is not necessary to download another archive to use the Java API.

 You will also find two examples in the ``examples`` directory, one for the high-level API, one for the low-level API.